buu700/singleuser-tradestation-webapi-javascript/README.md

 1. Only configurable by modifying constants in the code.
 2. Unix dependencies (jQuery/jsdom and `curl`).
-3. While not as unreliable as Web scraping, this does still carry a dependency on the TradeStation user authentication form, which could hypothetically change at any time.
+3. While not as unreliable as browser automation, this does still carry a dependency on the TradeStation user authentication form, which could hypothetically change at any time.

 For more information, see: